akvo/wash-futures-explorer/docs/overview.rst

 - **Python**: Version 3.7 or higher, with packages listed in `requirements.txt`.
 - **Jupyter Notebook**: For running data transformation scripts in an interactive environment.
-- **PowerBI**: PowerBI Desktop or a compatible version for data visualization.
+- **PowerBI**: PowerBI Desktop or a compatible version for data visualisation.

 Git Repository and Git LFS Configuration
 ========================================